 That is the question you may be asking and one that we have heard more than a dozen times over the last year.
 I mean Greenwood County is home to 150 churches of various sizes and denominations, right?
 This is absolutely true, and our goal is not to replace of these amazing faith communities but to come alongside these churches.
 They are doing ministry and laying groundwork all across this city and we are hoping to partner with and join these churches in their efforts.
 Here are some reasons as to why Greenwood is such an important place to plant a new church:

-- The poverty rate in Greenwood is currently estimated at 35.9%.
+The poverty rate in Greenwood is currently estimated at over 40%.
 That means that more than 1 out of every 3 people you meet is living below the poverty line.
+Greenwood District 50 is reporting 82% poverty within the district.
 We are to care for the less fortunate and the marginalized.
 See Matthew 25:31-46.

 It is estimated that there are upwards of 400+ homeless men, women, and children in Greenwood.
 We want to partner with the local shelter to reach more of people, meeting both their physical needs with food and shelter, but also their spiritual need by sharing with them the love of Christ.